 Dr. Aaron Levy is a Senior Lecturer in the Departments of English and the History of Art at the University of Pennsylvania, where he has taught since 2002.
-He is also Director, Health Ecologies Lab, and Co-Director, Art & Social Justice Initiative, School of Social Policy & Practice; Strategic Advisor for Health and Humanities Initiatives, Penn Medicine; and Executive Director and Senior Curator, Slought Foundation.
+He is also Director, Health Ecologies Lab, and Co-Director, Art & Social Justice Initiative, School of Social Policy & Practice; Special Advisor, Penn Medicine Academy; and Executive Director and Senior Curator, Slought Foundation.

 He received his PhD from the School of Fine Art, History of Art, and Cultural Studies at the University of Leeds, with a focus on the cultural, political and economic history of the Venice Biennale.
 His scholarly work explores the cultural politics of memory and display, and histories and practices of public culture.
 He also studies the impact of social systems and structures on the health of individuals and communities, with an emphasis on how communities negotiate -- psychologically and aesthetically -- inequality and the uneven consequences of globalization.
 Over fifteen years, he has developed over twenty-five courses introducing this work to undergraduate students at the University of Pennsylvania, as well as students and faculty at other institutions locally, nationally and internationally.
 His other areas of scholarship include urban studies, architectural theory, and curatorial studies.